-- url specifies the columns that contain links.
-This enables the URLs to be converted from plain text into clickable links. - email specifies the columns that contain email addresses.
-Like the for the URLs, they are converted from plain text to a clickable mailto: link. - label lists the columns that show their column name in search results.
+- The url vector specifies the columns that contain links.
+This enables the URLs to be converted from plain text into functional links. - The email vector specifies the columns that contain email addresses.
+Like the for the URLs, they are converted from plain text to a functional mailto: link. - The label vector lists the columns that should show their column name next to their value in search results.
 This improves the informative value of the search results and is especially useful to put numerical values into context.

-In the following chapters we will proceed to find an approach to determine all these parameters automatically for any provided input file.
+In the following chapters, we will proceed to find an approach to determine all these parameters automatically for any provided input file.